The mini program management APIs provide capabilities for searching, opening, and closing mini programs.

 });

 To help developers troubleshoot issues, the mini program SDK provides a listener for startup errors.
-You can set this up using the resultReceiver in MiniStartOptions.
+You can configure it with the resultReceiver in MiniStartOptions.

 private ResultReceiver mResultReceiver = new ResultReceiver(new Handler()) {